RicoSuter/Namotion.Reflection/README.md

 var person = JsonConvert.DeserializeObject<Person>("{}");
 ```

-The ensure that the object is in a valid state, you can now call `EnsureValidNullability()` which might throw an `InvalidOperationException`:
+Call the `EnsureValidNullability()` extension method which throws an `InvalidOperationException` when the object is in an invalid state:

 ```csharp
 person.EnsureValidNullability();